 Hiawatha Rail Trail opened in 1998.
-This is located quite a ways from Coeur d’ Alene but could possibly be done in a day if you left early.
-Allow two days is more reasonable.
-The trail starts or ends depending on which way you ride it from St. Regis, a small town in Western Montana.
+This is a significant drive from Coeur d’ Alene but can be done in a day if one leaves very early.
+Two days is a more reasonable estimate.
+The trail starts or ends depending on which way you ride from St. Regis, a small town in Western Montana.
 St. Regis is next to the 90 Freeway and the bike ride heads west from there.
-There are about 60 miles of trail already in place including thirteen miles within Idaho.
-These thirteen miles are all nearly downhill.
-Plans are already in place to have shuttles pick people up at the bottom of the downhill and to return them to their vehicles.
+About 60 miles of trail are already in place including thirteen miles within Idaho.
+These thirteen miles are nearly all downhill.
+Shuttles pick people up at the bottom of the downhill and return them to their vehicles.

-The self guided nature trail in the HOBO Cedar Grove Botanical Area is located close to the garnet mine.
-This is a 1/2 mile trail that winds through old growth cedar forests.
-Other hiking trails are also available.
-Call PHONE NUMBER (208) 245-2531 for directions and more information.
+HOBO Cedar Grove Botanical Area , a self-guided nature trail is located near the garnet mine.
+This 1/2 mile trail winds through old growth cedar forests.
+Other hiking trails are also available in the vicinity.
+Call (208) 245-2531 for directions and more information.

 Museum of North Idaho is located at 115 Northwest Blvd.
 This museum depicts the history of Kootenai County.
 Some exhibits include information about early transportation, logging and mining.
 Allow at least 30 minutes.
-Admission is $2.
-PHONE NUMBER (208) 664-3448. www.museumni.org
+Phone (208) 664-3448. www.museumni.org

-The Mountains of North Idaho are known for their excellent summer selection of wild huckleberries.
-Depending on the time of summer or early fall you can pick ripe huckleberries at different elevations.
-The first ripe berries are at the lower elevations, and the later ripening berries are found at the higher elevations.
-The best berry picking is found on old disturbed ground.
-Old logging roads sometimes produce good berry patches.
-Huckleberries like a decent amount of sunlight so the sweeter berries of course will be in more direct sunlight.
-The main berry picking season is from mid June through late October.
+Mountains of North Idaho are known for their excellent summer selection of wild huckleberries.
+Depending on the time of summer or early fall one can pick ripe huckleberries at different elevations.
+The early ripening berries are found at lower elevations, and the later ripening berries are found at the higher elevations.
+The best berry picking is often on disturbed ground; for example, old logging roads.
+Huckleberries like a decent amount of sunlight so the sweeter berries of course will be in more direct light.
+The primary berry picking season is from mid June through late October.

-The bushes grow about 1 to 5 feet in height and the berries look a bit like a blueberry.
+Huckleberry bushes grow about 1 to 5 feet in height and the berries look a bit like a blueberry.
 If you haven’t seen a huckleberry before I would not recommend just going out into the woods and picking and eating any berries that you find.
-Find someone who has picked them before or find some good pictures of the berries.
-One other thing to mention is that huckleberries are one of the primary sources of food for grizzly and black bears.
+Find someone who has picked them before or familiarize yourself with pictures of the berries.
+Huckleberries are one of the primary sources of food for grizzly and black bears.
 See the information in our Glacier National Park section for what to do if confronted by a bear or mountain lion.
 Happy berry hunting.
 Visit: www.northidaho.org

-The Old Mission is located about 18 miles east of Coeur d’ Alene just off of Interstate 90.
-Admission is $6.
-In the early 1840’s Jesuit priests and the local Indians built a mission.
-The first mission was built about 35 miles south of the present mission.
-The location was later changed because the original building was subject to flooding.
+Old Mission is located about 18 miles east of Coeur d’ Alene just off of Interstate 90, constructed in the early 1840’s by Jesuit priests and local Indians.
+The first mission was built about 35 miles south of the present location.
+The site was later changed because the original building was subject to flooding.
 Now it is housed on top of a small hill.
-There are picnic tables and walking trails here.
-There is a visitor center.
 The mission is the oldest standing building in the state of Idaho.
 Each August 15 the Coeur d’ Alene Indians return to celebrate the Feast of the Assumption.

 Silver Mountain is located in Kellogg about 25 miles east of Coeur d’ Alene on the 90 Freeway.
 Take exit number 49.
-The world’s longest gondola operates at this resort.
-It is 3.1 miles long and it rises 3,400 feet to the top.
-From the top of the gondola you can see into parts of Canada, Montana, and Washington state.
-This resort is open in the winter for skiing.
-In the summer the resort attracts mountain bikers, hikers, and mountain top dining.
-The gondola takes 16 minutes to the top which is at 6,000 feet.
-Once you arrive at the summit, take your picture with Big Ben.
+The world’s longest gondola operates here.
+It is 3.1 miles long and rises 3,400 feet to the top.
+From the top of the gondola one can see into parts of Canada, Montana, and Washington state.
+Also very popular in the winter for skiing.
+The resort attracts mountain bikers, hikers, and mountain top enthusiasts during the summer.
+The gondola takes 16 minutes to the top, culminating at an elevation of 6,000 feet.
+Once arriving at the summit, take your picture with Big Ben.
 He is the world’s largest Clydesdale horse.
 He is 19 and 1/2 hands high and weighs 2,600 pounds.
-Tickets for the gondola for adults are $20 and children are $15.
-All day mountain bike riding is also offered in the summer.
-For more information call (208) 784-0821 or PHONE NUMBER (208) 783-1111. www.silvermt.com
+For more information call (208) 784-0821 or (208) 783-1111. www.silvermt.com

 Silverwood Theme Park is located 15 miles north on the 95 Freeway.
 This freeway crosses the 90 Freeway near Coeur d’ Alene.
-This park is Victorian in nature and features an antique airplane museum, steam train, roller coaster, and a log flume.
-They have 24 rides including the stomach wrenching, hair raising 55mph wooden roller coaster.
+The park features an antique airplane museum, steam train, roller coaster, and a log flume.
+Choose from 20+ rides including the stomach wrenching, hair raising 55mph wooden roller coaster.
 The park is open daily for most of June, all of July, and all of August.
 In May, September, and October they are only open on the weekends.
-The closest small town to this park is Athol or Chilco.
-This reference will help you locate it on the map.
+The closest small towns are Athol and Chilco.
 For more information call (208) 683-3400 ext.
 3. Visit: www.silverwoodthemepark.com

-There are several Shopping Centers in Coeur d’ Alene.
-One is called the Silver Lake Mall and is located 3.5 miles north on the 95 Freeway.
+Shopping Centers.
+The Silver Lake Mall is located 3.5 miles north on the 95 Freeway.
 This mall contains an Emporium, JCPenney, and a Sears.
-The Factory outlets are located in Post Falls, just west of Coeur d’ Alene.
+Factory outlets are located in Post Falls, just west of Coeur d’ Alene.
 Take exit number 2 in Post Falls.
-The Shops are located near the Coeur d’ Alene resort (which is the “home of the floating green!”.
-The shops near the resort are basically several shops located in a covered area in a mall like setting.
-These shops consist of some antique stores and gift shops.
-There are several clothing shops here also.
+The shops are located near the Coeur d’ Alene resort (which is the “home of the floating green”.
+The shops near the resort are located in a covered area in a mall-like setting and include several antique stores, gift shops and clothing retailers.